icculus/SDL_sound/docs/README.txt

  2.x only works with SDL2, and SDL_sound 1.x only works with SDL 1.x.
  Reports of success or failure are welcome.

+Current versions of SDL_sound do not use any external libraries for decoding various file formats.
+All needed decoder source code is included with the library.
 Unless explicitly disabled during initial build configuration, SDL_sound always supports these file formats internally:

  - Wave (.WAV) files
  - MPEG-1 layers I-III (.MP3, .MP2, .MP1)